RAWL23/Year-in-Data-Group-Projects/README.md

-# 5956-Big-Data-Project
+# Year In Data Files

-Collection of our code for the 5956 project.
+Collection of our code for all our group projects.
 Feel free to add and update.